chqr1y/twitter-locations-maps/scripts/2.edit_gis_attributes_from_naturalearthdata_worldmap/README.md

 ## How it's work?

-This script takes as input a zip file of th GIS map provide by Natural Earth and a JSON file containing the twitter trends locations provided by the twitter API.
+This script takes as input a zip file of the GIS map provide by Natural Earth and a JSON file containing the twitter trends locations provided by the twitter API.
 Example :
 1. Map : https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_countries.zip
 1. Twitter trends available : https://developer.twitter.com/en/docs/trends/locations-with-trending-topics/api-reference/get-trends-available

 This script generates a new ZIP file containing the GIS map and for each country a "tw_woeid" field.
-The value of this field is either the whoid proved by twitter or '-1'.
+The value of this field is either the WOEID provided by twitter or '-1'.

 ## Install